lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # 6. Controlling the Extra Hum

-Commands below enable you to create extra Hum sharing the channel you're using it on.<br>
+Commands below enable you to create extra hum sharing the channel you're using it on.<br>
 The length of the modulation will decide the pitch of the hum.
 Minimal usable modulation is 2 step one, using **`O`** command *as an example*:<br>
 0 `00`  `00` **O**`LR`<br>